William Ferrier

 W. Ferrier, Colombo Street, Christchurch - The Southern Provinces Almanac 1876.

-The studio was located on the west side of Colombo Street between Armagh Street and Gloucester Street, opposite Cookham House.
+west side of Colombo Street between Armagh Street and Gloucester Street, opposite Cookham House.
 In 1872 Mr Mein's butcher shop was opposite Cookham House.
 Cookham House was located at about 224 Colombo Street in 1906.

-by William Ferrier, photographer
+by William Ferrier, photographer,

 opposite Cookham House, Colombo Street, Christchurch